lorrli274/next/courses/original/Database Fundamentals/Lessons/Modifying Data/01-INSERTing Data.md

+Once a database has been designed and implemented, it's time to fill it with data!
+This can come from a variety of sources, such as:

+* A form on a web page, sent via a web server
+* An import from another database or a CSV file
+* Manually entering records directly into the database

-New records can be added to a table using an **`INSERT`** statement, which has the following structure:
+To manually add data to a table an **`INSERT`** statement is used, which has the following structure:

 ```sql
 INSERT INTO table_name (column1, column2...)
 VALUES (value1, value2, ...);